Kabob Koobideh (Persian Ground Beef Kabobs)

 Low-Carb Diet / Low-Glycemic Diet / South Beach Suggestions:

-Made with lean ground beef, this Kabob Koobideh is a great main dish for low-carb or Keto diets, or for any phase of the original South Beach Diet.
-South Beach would recommend lean ground beef and other low-carb diets wouldn’t care about that.
+This Kabob Koobideh is a great main dish for low-carb or Keto diets, which would prefer higher-fat ground beef.
+When it’s made with lean ground beef it would suitable for for any phase of the original South Beach Diet.

 Find More Recipes Like This One: